StefH/GitHubReleaseNotes/examples/WireMock-Net.md

 1.0.3.16
 2018-04-17 19:43:38 +02:00
-  - [#119](https://github.com/WireMock-Net/WireMock.Net/pull/119) - Fix for issue 118 PR contributed by [raghavendrabankapur](https://github.com/raghavendrabankapur)
+  - [#119](https://github.com/WireMock-Net/WireMock.Net/pull/119) - Fix for issue 118 contributed by [raghavendrabankapur](https://github.com/raghavendrabankapur)
-  - [#121](https://github.com/WireMock-Net/WireMock.Net/pull/121) - Fix for issue #118 PR contributed by [raghavendrabankapur](https://github.com/raghavendrabankapur)
+  - [#121](https://github.com/WireMock-Net/WireMock.Net/pull/121) - Fix for issue #118 contributed by [raghavendrabankapur](https://github.com/raghavendrabankapur)
-  - [#125](https://github.com/WireMock-Net/WireMock.Net/pull/125) - Change listen from loopback to any ip address for dotnetcore2.0 apps PR contributed by [SubjectiveReality](https://github.com/SubjectiveReality)
+  - [#125](https://github.com/WireMock-Net/WireMock.Net/pull/125) - Change listen from loopback to any ip address for dotnetcore2.0 apps contributed by [SubjectiveReality](https://github.com/SubjectiveReality)
   - [#118](https://github.com/WireMock-Net/WireMock.Net/issues/118) - Not reading the response from a file when mappings are placed in json file
   - [#124](https://github.com/WireMock-Net/WireMock.Net/issues/124) - Issue: Unable to get host to listen on ips other than 127.0.0.1 using StandAloneApp

 1.0.3.15
 2018-04-05 21:07:05 +02:00
-  - [#117](https://github.com/WireMock-Net/WireMock.Net/pull/117) - Respect start timeout setting and expose exception from server startup PR contributed by [msft-eliang](https://github.com/msft-eliang)
+  - [#117](https://github.com/WireMock-Net/WireMock.Net/pull/117) - Respect start timeout setting and expose exception from server startup contributed by [msft-eliang](https://github.com/msft-eliang)

 1.0.3.14
 2018-04-01 11:54:20 +02:00